Information Technology Services

 Users can leverage Whiteboard Content Generation with AI Companion to unlock visual ideation for an improved Whiteboard experience.
 Users can generate ideas, refine and extend existing content, and add objects to a canvas with just one click.

-Learn more about Enabling Whiteboard Content Generation with AI Companion and
+Learn more about Enabling Whiteboard Content Generation with AI Companion and Using Whiteboard Content Generation with AI Companion.

 Host Responsibilities

-When using the Zoom AI Companion features in a meeting there are several things the host is responsible for:
+When using the Zoom AI Companion features in a meeting, there are several things the host is responsible for:

 Before or during the meeting